-In 1974, the governor and local elected officials designated the CATS Policy Committee as the MPO for the northeastern Illinois region, which now includes all of Cook, DuPage, Kane, Kendall, Lake, McHenry and Will counties, and a portion of Grundy County (Section 2.5).
+In 1974, the governor and local elected officials designated the CATS Policy Committee as the MPO for the northeastern Illinois region, which now includes all of Cook, DuPage, Kane, Kendall, Lake, McHenry and Will counties, and a portion of Grundy County (Section 2.2).

-A shared process between the MPO and the CMAP Board will allow for transportation decision-making that is accomplished through a comprehensive approach that is consistent with the region's vision.
+A shared process between the MPO and the CMAP Board will allow for transportation decisionmaking that is accomplished through a comprehensive approach that is consistent with the region's vision.
 Additionally, each of the two boards has representation on the other board to ensure communication exists at the policy level.
 This relationship was formalized in a Memorandum of Understanding (Appendix E) between CMAP and the MPO.
+This plan is intended to guide the public participation process for both entities.